ayush572/React/README.md

-# Reactjs
+# EMOJIPEDIA APP
-### Here I have started my react journey and wants to complete it ASAP!
-Really excited!
+## Here I have created an app, which gives different information about emojis
+## We can enter new data into the array, and it will automatically be updated inside the web browser